Medication

 Administration of Medication

-First Step will administrate medication to children as follow:
+First Step will administrate medication to children as follows:

-Non-prescription medication: A note from child’s physician is require indicating the dosage time and reasons why medication is given.
-A written parental authorization is also required.
-The note will be kept in the child’s file and will be valid for one year from date it was signed.
+Non-prescription medication: A note from the child’s physician is required indicating the dosage, time and reasons why medication is being given.
+Written parental authorization is also required.
+The note will be kept in the child’s file and will be valid for one year from the date it was signed.

-For infants and toddlers please provide the center with a new note from the child’s physician if dosage of medication is changed from the last note.
+For infants and toddlers, please provide the center with a new note from the child’s physician if dosage of medication is changed from the last note.
 First Step will contact the parents before administering any non-prescription medication to a child.
 If a child needs medication urgently, the director or a staff member will contact the child’s parents immediately after the medication was administered and notify them of the time.
-(Example of non-prescription medication: Tylenol Motrin Aspirin, any medication over of the counter)
+(Example of non-prescription medication: Tylenol, Motrin, Aspirin or any over of the counter medication)

-Topical medication: Diaper rash ointments, anti- bacterial ointments and petroleum jelly will be stored in the original container, labeled with the child’s name, and used only for an individual child.
+Topical medication: Diaper rash ointments, anti- bacterial ointments and petroleum jelly will be stored in their original containers, labeled with the child’s name, and used only for that individual child.
 Parents are responsible to provide the center with any specific ointment that must be administrated to the child.
-One of the parents or guardian must sign a parental authorization form.
+A parent or guardian must sign a parental authorization form.

-First Step will maintain a written record of the administration of any medication, prescription or non- prescription, of each child which includes, the time and date of each administration, the dosage, the name of the staff member administrating the medication and the name of the child.
+First Step will maintain a written record of the administration of prescription or non- prescription medications given to each child which includes, the time and date of each administration, the dosage, the name of the staff member administrating the medication and the name of the child.

 The completed medications records will be kept in the child’s file.